 Niles man gets prison time for fleeing police

-Diamond Ramone King, 37, of Niles, pleaded guilty to third degree fleeing police and was sentenced to 24 months to five years in prison.
-He must pay $198 in fines and costs.
-He has credit for no days served as he was on parole at the time of the incident.
-The prison sentence is consecutive to any sentence he gets for the parole violation.
+Andrew Joseph Walker, 27, of Niles, pleaded guilty to third degree fleeing police and was sentenced to 18 months to five years in prison and $198 in fines and costs.
+He has no credit for the 145 days he’s already served because he is on parole.

 The incident occurred Oct.
 5, 2022 in Niles.

 “He’s been incarcerated the last year and he’s on parole,” Williams said.
 “He also has some health issues.”

 Walker said he’s doing better and is back on his medications.
 He asked for a local sentence and the chance to go through a probation program.